ImaneHaz/report_01/sections/03-design/index.md

 ## Interaction

 - **Sequence Diagrams** illustrate how the system processes key workflows, such as:
-    - **Tutor Recommendation Flow**: From user input (age, preferences) to retrieving matching tutors from the database and sending them to the frontend for display.
+    - **Tutor Recommendation Flow**: From user input (age, preferences) to retrieving matching tutors from the local data in JavaScript arrays and sending them to the frontend for display.
     - **Graph Plotting Flow**: From user input of a mathematical equation to graph rendering based on the specified X and Y axis ranges.
-- Activity diagrams are used to visualize complex processes and interactions between the backend, frontend, and database.
+- Activity diagrams are used to visualize complex processes and interactions between the backend, frontend, and local data in JavaScript arrays.

 ## Behaviour